online submission instructions

 How do I submit a revised article?

 To upload a revised version of your article following review comments, you should use the web address supplied to you during the initial submission procedure.
 The Co-editor will instruct you as to which files they require to be revised.
 In some circumstances the Co-editor may elect to revise your article and ask you to review the revised article at the web address for your article.
-Revised graphics files and supplementary materials may also be requested at this stage.
+Revised graphics files and supporting information may also be requested at this stage.
 If figures need to be renumbered as a result of the revisions, use the change ordering of figures button to renumber the figures.

 Please note: revisions should be submitted only at the specific request of the Co-editor handling your article.